sveinbjornt/FastDMG/README.md

 * Auto-accepts annoying end user license agreements
 * Runs in the background (doesn't show up in the Dock)
 * Displays no windows and stays out of your way
-* Multithreaded, can concurrently mount several images
+* Multithreaded and can concurrently mount several images
 * Disk image document icons continue to look the same

-FastDMG is a minimal wrapper around the [ `hdiutil`](https://developer.apple.com/legacy/library/documentation/Darwin/Reference/ManPages/man1/hdiutil.1.html) command line tool that ships with macOS and therefore uses Apple's DiskImages framework.
+FastDMG is a minimal wrapper around the [ `hdiutil`](https://developer.apple.com/legacy/library/documentation/Darwin/Reference/ManPages/man1/hdiutil.1.html) command line tool that ships with macOS and therefore uses Apple's private DiskImages framework.
 It is free, open source software.
 If you like it, feel free to [make a donation](https://sveinbjorn.org/donations).

 <!--## Download

-* [Download FastDMG 1.0](https://sveinbjorn.org/files/software/fastdmg.zip) (~2.0 MB, Intel 64-bit, 10.8 or later)-->
+* [Download FastDMG 1.0](https://sveinbjorn.org/files/software/FastDMG.zip) (~2.0 MB, Intel 64-bit, 10.8 or later)-->

 ## How to use